 The Company's financial instruments consist principally of cash and cash equivalents, short-term investments, prepaid expenses and other current assets, accounts receivable, and accounts payable, accrued expenses, and long-term debt.
-The carrying value of cash and cash equivalents, prepaid expenses and other current assets, accounts receivable, accounts payable, and accrued expenses approximate fair value, primarily due to short maturities.
+The carrying value of cash and cash equivalents, prepaid expenses and other current assets, accounts payable, and accrued expenses approximate fair value, primarily due to short maturities.
 We classify our money market mutual funds as Level 1 of the fair value hierarchy.
 We classify our corporate debt securities, securities guaranteed by U.S. government, and other governmental securities as Level 2 of the fair value hierarchy.
 The carrying values of the Company's debt instruments approximate their fair value based on Level 2 inputs since the instruments carry variable interest rates based on LIBOR or other applicable reference rates.

 The Company has elected to use the income approach to value the interest rate derivatives using observable Level 2 market expectations at measurement date and standard valuation techniques to convert future amounts to a single present amount (discounted) reflecting current market expectations about those future amounts.
 Level 2 inputs for the derivative valuations are limited to quoted prices for similar assets or liabilities in active markets (specifically futures contracts) and inputs other than quoted prices that are observable for the asset or liability (specifically LIBOR cash and swap rates, implied volatility for options, caps and floors, basis swap adjustments, overnight indexed swap ("OIS") short term rates and OIS swap rates, when applicable, and credit risk at commonly quoted intervals).
 Mid-market pricing is used as a practical expedient for most fair value measurements.
 Key inputs, including the cash rates for very short term, futures rates and swap rates beyond the derivative maturity are interpolated to provide spot rates at resets specified by each derivative (reset rates are then further adjusted by the basis swap, if necessary).
-Derivatives are discounted to present value at the measurement date at LIBOR rates unless they are fully collateralized.
-Fully collateralized derivatives are discounted to present value at the measurement date at OIS rates (short term OIS rates and long term OIS swap rates).
+Derivatives are discounted to present value at the measurement date at OIS rates (short term OIS rates and long term OIS swap rates).